chevere/docs/reference/Chevere/Exceptions/Filesystem/FilesystemException.md

 ## Description

-Exception thrown when the cached route doesn't match the expected type.
+Exception thrown by the filesystem components.

 ## Methods